AndrewSRea/My_Learning_Port/Bootstrap/Components/Alerts/README.md

 * On the close button, add the `data-bs-dismiss="alert"` attribute, which triggers the JavaScript functionality.
 Be sure to use the `<button>` element with it for proper behavior across all devices.
 * To animate alerts when dismissing them, be sure to add the `.fade` and `.show` classes.

 You can see this in action with a live demo (in my accompanying [alert-examples.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Components/alert-examples.html) file).
+And see it running live [here](https://andrewsrea.github.io/My_Learning_Port/Bootstrap/Components/Alerts/alert-examples.html), under the header **Alert Component Example 06**.
 ```
 <div class="alert alert-warning alert-dismissible fade show" role="alert">
     <strong>Holy guacamole!</strong> You should check in on some of those fields below.